Henry Cooper (educator): Education career

 Cooper began teaching at Ponsonby School in 1929, alongside another new graduate, Marjory Adams, who was later headmistress of Epsom Girls' Grammar School.
 He began at Auckland Grammar in 1935, and in 1954 was appointed headmaster.
 He maintained a keen interest in sport, "read[ing] the sports results in full" at school assemblies, and also finding time to manage the New Zealand national cricket team's inaugural 1955–56 tour of India.
 Cooper retired as headmaster in 1972, and was replaced by John Graham, a former All Black.
 He was then named pro-chancellor, and later chancellor, of the University of Auckland, having been a longstanding member of its council.

 Honours and awards

-In the 1965 New Year Honours, Cooper was appointed a Commander of the Order of the British Empire, for services to education. and he was made a Knight Bachelor, for services to education and the community, in the 1985 New Year Honours.
+In the 1965 New Year Honours, Cooper was appointed a Commander of the Order of the British Empire, for services to education.
+He was made a Knight Bachelor, for services to education and the community, in the 1985 New Year Honours.
 In 1974, he was awarded an honorary LLD by the University of Auckland.